 A Land Use Plan (LUP) is a tool used for guiding the growth, redevelopment, and overall improvement of the county for next ten (10) to twenty (20) years.
 The plan will serve as the official statement by Nash County of its vision, intentions, goals, objectives, and strategies for future land use development.

-The Land Use Plan will update the 2006 Land Development Plan and address new issues and priorities that have come forward in the years since then.
+The Land Use Plan adopted in 2022 will act as an update to the 2006 Land Development Plan.
+The Plan addresses new issues and priorities that have come forward in the years since the 2006 Plan was completed.
 The LUP will function as Nash County's comprehensive plan.
-The Plan may address several topics as determined by the community but generally a Land Use Plan addresses land use, housing, infrastructure, transportation, economic development, agriculture, and natural resources.
+The Plan addresses several topics as determined by the community but generally a Land Use Plan addresses land use, housing, infrastructure, transportation, economic development, agriculture, and natural resources.